John Temple Graves: Biography

 In 1903, Graves made a statement defending lynching: "The problem of the hour is not how to prevent lynching in the South, but the larger question: How shall we destroy the crime which always has and always will provoke lynching?
 The answer which the mob returns to this vital question is already known.
 The mob answers it with the rope, the bullet, and sometimes, God save us! with the torch.
 And the mob is practical; its theory is effective to a large degree.
 The mob is today the sternest, the strongest, and the most effective restraint that the age holds for the control of rape."

+Graves advocated for the deportation of African-Americans to the Pacific Islands, "some untaken and underdeveloped Western territory", or Africa.
+He stated that the Fifteenth Amendment was "the American mistake of the century".
+Black leaders claimed Graves was the most influential voice in support of the 1906 Atlanta Race Riot.

 In a commencement address to the University of Chicago, Graves advocated sending black people to the Philippines, where they would form their own government.
 Under his scheme, whites would not be allowed to vote there, and blacks would not be able to vote in the United States.
 The speech prompted an opposing letter to the editor of the Brooklyn Eagle by black journalist Jack Thorne, who said Graves's claims that white women were not safe to walk the streets of Atlanta were nonsense.

 1908 vice presidential candidacy

 The newly formed Independence Party decided to hold a national convention in Chicago, Illinois.
 Graves was nominated as one of the candidates for president on July 27.
 The first ballot saw a tally of 396 votes for Thomas L. Hisgen, 213 for Graves, 200 for Milford W. Howard, 71 for Reuben R. Lyon, and 49 for William Randolph Hearst.
 A second ballot brought Hisgen to the doorstep of nomination, gathering 590 votes, compared to 189 for Graves and 109 for Howard.
-Only in the early morning hours of Wednesday, July 29 would Hisgen go over the top and wim the nomination.
+Only in the early morning hours of Wednesday, July 29 would Hisgen go over the top and win the nomination.
 Graves was subsequently chosen as the party's nominee for vice president.

 In the general election, the Independence Party ticket received 82,574 votes (0.55%), coming in fifth place.
 It performed best in Massachusetts, where it received 4.2% of the popular vote.
 Following the general election defeat, the Independence Party quickly faded away into obscurity although it fielded candidates in New York until 1914.

 Later career

 Graves later rejoined the Democratic Party and spoke at the 1912 Democratic National Convention.

-Graves was the first to suggest that a mammoth statue of Robert E. Lee be sculpted as a Confederate memorial on the side of Stone Mountain, Georgia.
+Graves was among the first to suggest that a mammoth statue of Robert E. Lee be sculpted as a Confederate memorial on the side of Stone Mountain, Georgia.